alospeaks/cisco-dc-automation/LabGuide/section-2-1-docker.md

 ## Jenkins  Container
 ### Exercise 9
 ####creating Jenkins Container
+1. Switch to `Atom` Editor
-1. create a new folder under training. (u can use ATOM or command line)
+2. create a new folder under training.
+3. Right click on training and select `New Folder`
 2. name it `jenkins`

+#### Pull the Jenkins image from dockerhub
 3. Open up a terminal window,
 4.  type `source source.docker`
 5. `cd to jenkins` folder
-6. Lets create a docker file.
-We will use prebuild image of Jenkins from dockerhub.
-However we want to install ansible on it so that we can initiate deployment by Jenkins.
 7. Lets pull the jenkins image from the dockerhub first
-8. switch to the terminal window and navigate to jenkins folder
 8. `docker images`
 8. `docker pull jenkins`
 9. `docker images`  <-- u should see the new image

 ###create Dockerfile

+Lets create a docker file.
+We will use prebuild image of Jenkins from dockerhub.
+However we want to install ansible on it so that we can initiate deployment from the Jenkins server.

 1. Switch to `Atom`  Editor
 7. Right click on the `jenkins` folder and select `New File`
 8. name it `Dockerfile`